 - How do I calculate closing costs and who pays for them?

-Closing costs are determined by the price.
+Closing costs are determined by the price of the property.
 The value becomes the basis of all taxes and fees.
 Generally, the buyer is responsible for the transfer tax and the cost of establishing the Trust (if not already in existence), notary fees, registration fees, tax fees and assessment fees of the Trust permission.

 The average total closing cost for the buyer is about 5% of the purchase price.

-In Mexico the commission for brokerage services is paid by the seller, so we highly recommend you to always deal with a local expert!
+In Mexico the commission for brokerage services, capital gains and outstanding bills are paid by the seller, so we highly recommend you to always deal with a local expert!

 - What is the best way to find a property in Playa Del Carmen or Riviera Maya?